- Monday, 28 March 2011 10:40

 Abbot Mauro-Giuseppi, until now has been a monk and the abbot of the Abbey of Hauterive

 .
 He entered the abbey in 1984 and was elected abbot on May 16, 1994 when he was 35 years old.
 The Cistercian of Hauterive is outside of Fribourg, Switzerland.
 Abbot Mauro earned a licentiate in philosophy and theology from the Catholic University of Fribourg.
-The new abbot general is a Swiss-Italian born (from Lugano) monk who, before his entrance into the cloister was an active follower of Communion and Liberation (but entrance into the monastery only meant that he didn’t attend all the meetings of CL but he kept up with work of the Movement!).
+The new abbot general is a Swiss-Italian born (from Lugano) monk who, before his entrance into the cloister was an active follower of the ecclesial movement of Communion and Liberation (but entrance into the monastery only meant that he didn’t attend all the meetings of CL but he kept up with work of the Movement!).

 Saints Robert, Alberic, & Stephen, pray for us.